 “Retirees who are nearing age 65 should make sure to apply for Medicare within a seven-month period — three months before you turn 65, the month you turn 65 or three months after you turn 65,” said Mario Hernandez, partner and director of operations at Gemmer Asset Management, LLC.
 “After this period, a retiree will pay a 10 percent penalty each month for the rest of the retiree’s life.
 This applies to Part B premiums.
 Retirees who delay applying for Medicare could be haunted by this mistake for the rest of their lives.”

-14. Consider Converting Traditional 401(k)s and IRAs to Roth Accounts
+14. Consider Converting Traditional 401(k) Plans and IRAs to Roth Accounts

 Converting to a Roth account is one of the brilliant ways to reduce taxes in retirement.